 Normal, dear ones.
 So very normal.
 You are not a terrible person, nor is your new son or daughter a lemon.
 There is so much hope for everyone.

-Melissa Fay Greene on the first year of adoption, and I’ve never forgotten it:
+I read this paragraph by Melissa Fay Greene on the first year of adoption, and I’ve never forgotten it:

 "Put Feelings on a back-burner.
 This is not the time for Feelings.
 If you could express your feelings right now, you’d be saying things like, “Oh my God, I must have lost my mind to think that I can handle this, to think that I wanted a child like this.
 I’ll never manage to raise this child; I’m way way way way over my head.
 I’ll never spend time with my spouse or friends again; my older children are going to waste away in profound neglect; my career is finished.
 I am completely and utterly trapped.”
 You see?
 What’s the point of expressing all that right now?
 Put Feelings in the deep freeze.
 Live a material life instead: wake, dress, eat, walk.
 Let your hands and words mother the new child, don’t pause to look back, to reflect, or to experience emotions.
 “Shut up, Emotions,” you’ll say.
 “I’ll check back with you in six months to see if you’ve pulled yourselves together.
 But no whining meanwhile!”